Archive Version of

 grethe@cammermeyer.com

-Colonel Margarethe (Grethe) Cammermeyer, retired, maintains this Web site for telling her story of winning reinstatement in the military after revealing her orientation, as well as providing information, and resources.
+Colonel Margarethe (Grethe) Cammermeyer, retired, maintains her Web site for telling her story of winning reinstatement in the military after revealing her orientation, as well as providing information, and resources.

 Palm Center, named by the Advocate as one of the most effective gay rights organizations in America.
 Designs and implements public education campaigns.